mckennalab/FlashFry/README.md

 #### How much memory should I give FlashFry?

 The memory requirements of FlashFly are determined by the number guides you're looking at and the number of off-targets you allow per guide candidate.
 The first factor is controlled by the size of the region you're looking at, and the second is controlled by the `--maximumOffTargets` parameter in the discovery phase.
 Generally with < 100K guides and `--maximumOffTargets` set to 2000 you'll be able to run with 4g of memory or less (such a memory limit is set in the JVM with the `-Xmx4g` command line parameter, right after `java`).
-You limit will need to increase with higher guide counts, higher mismatch thresholds, or if you want to retain more off-targets.
+You will need to increase this number with higher guide counts, a higher mismatch thresholds, or if you want to retain more off-targets.

 #### Why are some scores NA?